NaokiTOMITA1221/RINAMI_PROTEIN_SCIENCE/README.md

 ```
 processed_data/csv/
                 ├── Megascale_wt_clusters_defined_by_mmseqs_25seqid_80coverage.tsv : Cluster definitions for wild-type proteins in the Mega-scale dataset.
-Clustering was performed using MMseqs2 with 25% sequence identity and 80% coverage.
+Clustering was performed using MMseqs2 with 25% sequence identity and 80% coverage (--cov-mode 0).
                 |
                 ├── split_1/ : Each split directory contains the same five files listed below.
                 |       ├── train_numeric_dG.csv        : Data with numeric dG_ML values used for model training in both the ΔG regression and foldability prediction tasks.